 When we approach a new project, whether it’s joining an existing software team to get a project over the line, or designing and building an ambitious new system from scratch, we work with our clients through the following stages:

-JUXT is accelerating the adoption of Cloud Native We talk with stakeholders from across your organisation and run deep-dive sessions to discuss the systems and features we'll build through face-to-face meetings, white-boarding tools, consuming documentation, designing artefacts you have already, and taking copious notes.
+We talk with stakeholders from across your organization and run deep-dive sessions to discuss the systems and features we'll build.
+We run face-to-face meetings and white-boarding sessions, we consume the documentation and design artefacts you have already, and we take copious notes.
 Discovery might happen over a half-day, or many days for larger projects.

 Our goals during discovery are:

 - to understand the context of the project in-depth

 - to create a backlog of high-level product features

 We split the backlog into phases, each lasting 6 to 12 weeks, and typically resource and price work phase-by-phase.
 Phasing helps us break down large projects into tractable pieces and allows our clients to take stock at regular intervals.

 Once Discovery is complete, we create a Statement of Work covering the first phase of the project, which is a formal agreement outlining how many engineers we will devote to the project, how long for, the agreed rate(s), and the works we expect to complete.